damelunx/conivol/README.md

 Vignettes
 ---------

-The following vignettes introduce the theory of intrinsic volumes, explain the idea behind the algorithm to reconstruct the intrinsic volumes from samples of the bivariate chi-bar-squared distribution, and the Bayesian approach to this reconstruction.
+The following vignettes introduce the theory of intrinsic volumes, explain the idea behind the algorithm to reconstruct the intrinsic volumes from samples of the bivariate chi-bar-squared distribution, and the Bayesian approach to this reconstruction:

--   [Conic intrinsic volumes and (bivariate) chi-bar-squared distribution](../doc/conic-intrinsic-volumes.html): introduces conic intrinsic volumes and (bivariate) chi-bar-squared distributions, as well as the computations involving polyhedral cones
+-   [Conic intrinsic volumes and (bivariate) chi-bar-squared distribution](../doc/conic-intrinsic-volumes.html): introduces conic intrinsic volumes and (bivariate) chi-bar-squared distributions, as well as the computations involving polyhedral cones,
--   [Estimating conic intrinsic volumes via EM algorithm](../doc/estim-conic-intrinsic-volumes-with-EM.html): describes the details of the algorithm for finding the intrinsic volumes of closed convex cones from samples of the associated bivariate chi-bar-squared distribution
+-   [Estimating conic intrinsic volumes via EM algorithm](../doc/estim-conic-intrinsic-volumes-with-EM.html): describes the details of the algorithm for finding the intrinsic volumes of closed convex cones from samples of the associated bivariate chi-bar-squared distribution,
--   [Bayesian estimates for conic intrinsic volumes](../doc/bayesian.html): describes the Bayesian approach for reconstructing intrinsic volumes from sampling data, which can either be samples from the intrinsic volumes distribution (in the case of polyhedral cones), or from the bivariate chi-bar-squared distribution, and which can be with or without enforcing log-concavity of the intrinsic volumes
+-   [Bayesian estimates for conic intrinsic volumes](../doc/bayesian.html): describes the Bayesian approach for reconstructing intrinsic volumes from sampling data, which can either be samples from the intrinsic volumes distribution (in the case of polyhedral cones), or from the bivariate chi-bar-squared distribution, and which can be with or without enforcing log-concavity of the intrinsic volumes.

 Functions
 ---------